maxcao13/karpenter/designs/nodepool-node-limits.md

 ### Option 2: Soft Limits

-**Description**: Node limits are enforced only during provisioning, allowing disruption operations to continue even when at the limit.
+**Description**: Node limits are enforced only during provisioning, allowing graceful disruption operations to continue even when at the limit.

 **Benefits**:
-- Disruption functions continue to work, allowing consolidation and drift even at the limit.
+- Graceful disruption functions continue to work, allowing Consolidation and Drift even at the limit.
 - In steady state, nodes will stay under the limit (assuming the cloud provider allows the node limit to be exceeded)

 **Drawbacks**: